sherifkandeel/vim-colors/README.md

 # vim-colors

 ##Description
-A list of my personal vim and tmux color themes, currenlty there's only one vim color theme, others to be created and added in the future.
+A list of my personal vim and iTerm color themes, currenlty there's only one vim color theme, others to be created and added in the future.

 ##contents
 ###vimbrains